OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part5.md

 The completed file is [here](https://github.com/OfficeDev/M365Bootcamp-TeamsEmergencyResponse/blob/Exercise5/Solution/MapViewer/config/package-solution.json).

 ## Step 2: Rebuild the SharePoint solution package

+This assumes you already built the package as explained in Exercise 4 Step 1.

 a.
 If you're running locally, you can make simple code changes without re-deploying the SharePoint solution package, but in this case we added a permission request so it's time to rebuild the package.